os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

 ![w:800](figs/rv-privil-arch.png)
 - H-Mode (Hypervisor Mode, Virtual Machine Mode)
    - Privileged mode: **Limit the memory space accessed by the OS**
-   - H-Mode is the CPU execution mode of **virtual machine monitor operation**, which can execute H-Mode privileged instructions and affect OS execution directly**
+   - H-Mode is the CPU execution mode of **virtual machine monitor operation**, which can execute privileged instructions for H-Mode and affect OS execution directly**

 ---